Gina Lollobrigida: Italian screen star dies at 95

 Nicknamed Lo Lollo, she was one of the last surviving icons of the glory days of film, who Bogart said "made Marilyn Monroe look like Shirley Temple".

-The movie mogul - Howard Hughes - showered her with marriage proposals.
-Meanwhile off camera, she enjoyed a feud with fellow Italian star Sophia Loren.
+Movie mogul Howard Hughes showered her with marriage proposals.
+Off camera, she enjoyed a feud with fellow Italian star Sophia Loren.

+Culture minister Gennaro Sangiuliano wrote on Twitter: "Farewell to a diva of the silver screen, protagonist of more than half a century of Italian cinema history.
+Her charm will remain eternal."

 She died in a Rome clinic, her former lawyer Giulia Citani told the Reuters news agency.